-I'll give you ten poetry assignments, the last due April 5.
-After reading your brilliantly revised portfolios (see deadline under Notebooks, above), I'll give each poem a mark of 1 to 10 (these are chili-pepper grades, from ultra mild to red hot).
+I'll give you ten assignments, the last due April 11.
+After reading your brilliantly revised portfolios (due the Friday before the last class), I'll give each poem a mark of 1 to 10 (these are chili-pepper grades, from ultra mild to red hot).
 The mark will reflect the courage and imagination shown in the assignment, as well as the technical dexterity or ingenuity, and, in addition, the quality of the revision.
 Class participation will be awarded 0 to 10 additional points.
 I'm not able to reward mere chatter, but I'm sure that you'll always respond to the poems and the opinions of others in a deft and polite and witty manner.